Discovering Earth at the library

 Melody Schiller and her two children, Hailey, 11, and David, 7, spent several minutes hovering around the rocks, and the kids seemed mesmerized by the minerals that contained bright, fluorescent crystals.
 “They’re nice rocks and they’re fun to look at,” said David, another Barnum Woods student.
 “The crystals look so cool.”

 Astronomer Susan Rose, the president of the Amateur Observers’ Society of New York, taught kids about outer space.
 The society set up telescopes outside the library, where participants observed the magnified sun and moon.
 During their hour-long program, Rose showed children how to make miniature comets using carbon dioxide, water, ammonia and dirt.
 “This is Discover Earth, but people don’t realize that it goes beyond that,” she said.
-“Astronomy is extremely important to be here.”
+“Astronomy is extremely important.
+Without the moon, the Earth wouldn't be here.”

 David Stolarz, who also lives in East Meadow, is a cartographer — a map expert.
 His program taught kids the proper methods of reading a map.
 “You can look at a map and gain your own understanding of the world,” said Stolarz, adding that maps have become even more pertinent in today’s age of Google Earth and digital mapping.